antoniotejada/Trilium-FindWidget/README.md

 Find in note [Trilium](https://github.com/zadam/trilium/) widget to replace the crappy ctrl+f search.

 ## Features
-- For the time being it only works on notes tagged with #findWidget (this is just a safety measure while I'm developing it, will remove it at some point).
 - Works on code and text notes.
 - Hardcoded keys:
   - F3/ctrl+f, to start a search (you will need to disable ctrl+f shortcut in Trilium shortcut dialog box so the widget can receive it).